 An important step in the treatment plan of people suffering from type 2 diabetes is weight loss.
 CBD can lower the risk of obesity and fix endocannabinoid imbalance which makes it harder to lose weight.

 In a double-blinded, placebo-controlled study, a total of 62 patients with type-2 DM were randomized to 5 treatment arms: CBD alone, tetrahydrocannabivarin (THCV) alone, 1:1 ratio of CBD and THCV, 20:1 ratio of CBD and THCV, or matched placebo.
-The results showed that in comparison with placebo, THCV alone significantly reduced fasting plasma glucose, and improved pancreatic ?-cell function (responsible for insulin production).
+The results showed that in comparison with placebo, THCV alone significantly reduced fasting plasma glucose, and improved pancreatic Beta-cell function (responsible for insulin production).
 Moreover, the combined therapy of CBD and THCV (1:1 ratio) managed to cause a profound decrease in glucose levels while increasing insulin levels from baseline, while CBD alone increased glucose-dependent insulinotropic peptide (beneficial in managing diabetes).
 Even though THCV showed more pronounced effects than other treatment arms, both treatments (CBD and THCV) are warranted further investigation as new therapeutic agents for glycemic control in patients with DM type-II.

 The Diabetes Council conducted research on the effects of CBD therapy on people suffering from type 1 diabetes (T1D).
 They have found that CBD can lower the occurrence and delay the onset of diabetes.
 It can even reduce the amount of insulin required for treatment by suppressing the autoimmune response of diabetes.